Local elections: Lib Dem candidate wins two seats 160 miles apart

 Early local elections results have seen the Tories lose seats across England.

+Candidates can legally stand in more than one area but they must must meet eligibility criteria.

+This includes either living or working in the area in the 12 months before being nominated, or being registered as a local government elector for the area.

-The Mayor of Salford, Paul Dennett, described Mr Twells as a "paper candidate in the Cotswolds" and called for him to "do the right thing and resign" from his Salford seat.
+The Mayor of Salford, Paul Dennett, described Mr Twells as a "paper candidate in the Cotswolds" and called for him to "do the right thing and resign" from his Ordsall seat.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk